 - YO-KAI WATCH 2: Psychic Specters: With new content and features, YO-KAI WATCH 2: Psychic Specters is the definitive version of YO-KAI WATCH 2.
 The game launches on Sept.
 29, but anyone that owns any version of YO-KAI WATCH 2 can download a free “Oni Evolution” software update starting Sept.
 14. It adds the Yo-kai Watch Psychic Blasters mode with additional bosses to battle against, the chance to befriend new Yo-kai and more.
 This update is also required to transfer save data from YO-KAI WATCH 2: Bony Spirits and YO-KAI WATCH 2: Fleshy Souls to the YO-KAI WATCH 2: Psychic Specters game.

 - Minecraft: New Nintendo 3DS Edition: Fans of Minecraft will have another way to play the hit creation game when it comes to New Nintendo 3DS systems.
 This portable version of the game comes with Survival and Creative modes, five skin packs and two texture packs.
+Also, as an added note, if you are wondering how to set up a Minecraft server on your open-source software like Ubuntu and Debian, then you can try here on how to go about it.
 Minecraft: New Nintendo 3DS Edition launches in Nintendo eShop today.
 The packaged version will launch at a later date.

 - The Alliance Alive: Nine characters’ paths will converge in this old-school RPG from role-playing powerhouse ATLUS.
 The Alliance Alive launches in early 2018.